-In one of those moment of nervous moments, while practicing night landings, at a small private airport, where turning on the runway lights was controlled by clicking the aircraft radio, we got around to practicing the problem of approaching a runway where the light went out after the set time or as an emergency procedure.
+In one of those nervous moments, while practicing night landings, at a small private airport, where turning on the runway lights was controlled by clicking the aircraft radio, we got around to practicing the problem of approaching a runway where the light went out after the set time or as an emergency procedure.
 To try to break the tension I was experiencing I asked a stupid question. “what do you do if you turn on the landing light and see something on the runway you don’t like (I was thinking an airplane, without lights, or a deer)?
 Ken’s answer, ”Turn off the light.”
 It broke the tension and snapped me back to reality – land beyond the obstruction or go around.

 His humor was always on the surface, it wasn’t biting, but he would nip you.

 He was always good counsel and a great listener.
 However, the true mark of his friendship was best demonstrated in those rare times he sought out my counsel, because he knew I had experience in the subject he was just entering.

 We were good friends and enjoyed each others company.
 He also was a rare individual were the other people who were his friends, were instantly your friends also.

 He was a faithful supporter of my efforts in the on-going battle to improve government.
 He always advocated a firm letter to open the challenge against a governmental encroachment on civil liberties and personal rights.
 His suggest draft was right to the point.
 (For my readers who don’t mind his eloquent, yet accurate choice in the use of the English language, click on the lightened area below to see his word choice).

 FUCK You very much!
 Strong message to follow!

 Love and Kisses

 He will be placed to final rest at Arlington National Cemetery.